Dre Campbell Farm

 Rinse fresh thyme sprigs and remove the leaves from the stems.
 Place the leaves in an ice tray and pour some water over them.
 Next, place the tray in the freezer to freeze.

-Afterward, place the ice cubes in a freezer bag and keep them frozen.
-When ready to use, simply add the frozen thyme ice cubes directly to dishes like soups.
+Afterward, place the ice cubes in a freezer bag and freeze them.
+When ready, add the frozen thyme ice cubes to dishes like soups.

 Where to Buy Seeds

-Local nurseries or garden centers are great places to find a variety of seeds or starter plants.
+Local nurseries or garden centers are great places to find a variety of seeds and starter plants.
 They typically have a wide selection of seed varieties that do well in your area.

-There are also many reputable online seed companies that sell high-quality thyme seeds.
+Many reputable online seed companies sell high-quality thyme seeds.
 One of the best is Seeds Now.

 Takeaway

-So now you’ve got knowledge about the best companion plants for your thyme plants.
-With the right combinations, you’ll have a thriving herb garden in no time.
+Now that you know the best companion plants for your thyme plants, you’ll have a thriving herb garden with the right combinations.

 Sasha Campbell